wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 ## Off-line Authorization

 In case the user is not online, you can use off-line authorizations.
-In this operation mode, the user needs to scan a QR code, enter a PIN code, or use biometry, and rewrite the resulting code.
-Wultra provides a special format for [the operation QR codes](https://github.com/wultra/powerauth-webflow/blob/develop/docs/Off-line-Signatures-QR-Code.md), which are automatically processed with the SDK.
+In this operation mode, the user needs to scan a QR code, enter a PIN code, or use biometrics, and rewrite the resulting code.
+Wultra provides a special format for [the operation QR codes](https://github.com/wultra/enrollment-server/blob/develop/docs/Offline-Signatures-QR-Code.md), which are automatically processed with the SDK.

 ### Processing Scanned QR Operation